Avaiga/taipy-doc/docs/manuals/core/features/data-node-mgt.md

 # Read data node

-To read the content of a data node you can use the `data_node.read()^` method.
+To read the content of a data node you can use the `DataNode.read()^` method.
 The read method returns the data stored on the data node according to the type of data node:

 !!!
 Example